Rowena-h/GaeumannomycesGenomics/README.md

 ### Alignment and ML tree building

-2. `sbatch 002_align_multicopy.sh` makes gene alignments for gdo and ITS2 for distinguishing *Gaeumannomyces* genetic groups using [MAFFT](https://github.com/GSLBiotech/mafft).
+2. `sbatch 002_align_multicopy.sh` makes gene alignments using [MAFFT](https://github.com/GSLBiotech/mafft) for gdo and ITS2 for distinguishing *Gaeumannomyces* genetic groups and the avenacinase gene.
 3. `sbatch 003_raxmlng_genetree.sh` builds ML gene trees for each marker using [RAxML-NG](https://github.com/amkozlov/raxml-ng) with bootstrapping until convergence or up to 1,000 replicates (whichever first).
-4. `sbatch 004_align_singlecopy.sh` uses MAFFT to align single-copy markers and a single copy of the multi-copy markers from the previous alignments.
-Gene alignments are manually checked with [AliView](https://github.com/AliView/AliView), and `file_prep.sh` contains example one-liners for formatting sequence headers in each of the gene alignment fasta files so that they are identical across different genes (i.e. removing GenBank accessions; removing misc text after taxon names/vouchers; replacing spaces with underscores etc).
-5. `sbatch 005_concat.sh` concatenates gene alignments using [AMAS](https://github.com/marekborowiec/AMAS).
-6. `sbatch 006_raxmlng_speciestree.sh` builds ML species trees using RAXML-NG with bootstrapping until convergence or up to 1,000 replicates (whichever first).

 ## 5 Phylogenomics